timarutun/timarutun/README.md

 ## 💼 Open to Work

-I'm currently looking for a **full-time iOS developer position**.
+I'm currently looking for a **full-time/half-time iOS developer position**.
 If you're hiring or know of any exciting opportunities, feel free to reach out.
 Let's build something amazing together!

 ## 📫 How to Reach Me